dapr/docs/howto/components-scopes/README.md

 Although namespace sounds like a Kubernetes term, this is true for Dapr not only on Kubernetes.

 ## Namespaces
+Namespaces can be used to limit component access to particular Dapr instances.

 ### Example of component namespacing in Kubernetes